 - The 1940s.
 Dragon Seed was the second movie adapted from a Pearl S. Buck novel; as with The Good Earth, Caucasian performers, led by Katharine Hepburn, portrayed Buck's Chinese characters in yellowface.
 With its tale of peaceful Chinese villagers oppressed by evil Japanese invaders, Dragon Seed was blatant WWII propaganda.
 Meanwhile, Anna and the King of Siam came out with Rex Harrison as King Mongkut.

 - The 1950s.
 After the war, American soldiers brought home a new interest in foreign cultures.
 It would change what we ate, how we dressed, and what movies we watched.
 Akira Kurosawa led the pack of Japanese directors whose work screened in our art houses, and Hollywood hits like Sayonara and Bridge Over the River Kwai featured actual Japanese actors.
 Yet just a year before he starred in Sayonara, Marlon Brando donned yellowface for Teahouse of the August Moon.
+Meanwhile, Jennifer Jones played the half-Chinese Han Suyin in Love Is a Many Splendored Thing.
 Then there's the strange case of South Pacific, in which African-American actress Juanita Hall played Vietnamese mama Bloody Mary.
 (Blackwashing?)
 Finally, who could forget John Wayne as Genghis Khan in The Conqueror?
 On the upside, Japanese-American actor James Shigeta became Hollywood's first Asian male romantic lead since silent star Sessue Hayakawa, thanks to Samuel Fuller's terrific The Crimson Kimono.
 (Hayakawa himself, now in his sixties, was Oscar-nominated for River Kwai.)

 - The 1960s.
 1961 was a landmark year for Asian screen actors, as the Chinese-American musical Flower Drum Song hit theaters.
 (Its entire cast was Asian, save for good old Juanita Hall as Auntie Liang.)
 Unfortunately, that same year gave us a buck-toothed Mickey Rooney as Mr. Yunioshi in Breakfast at Tiffany's, the most egregious yellowface performance of all time.
 On the other end of the Asian spectrum, Peter Sellers donned "brownface" to play an Indian man in The Party, which like Breakfast at Tiffany's was directed by Blake Edwards.
 The jury's still out on Tony Randall's multiple personae in 7 Faces of Dr. Lao.